 Hilcorp started the permitting process in fall 2014.
 Dunn expects the final Environmental Impact Statement, required by the National Environmental Protection Act, to be finished around fall 2018.

 If permitted, the island will sit in about 20 feet of water, and to build it Hilcorp plans to spend the winter of 2019 trucking about a million cubic yards of gravel over the frozen Beaufort Sea to pile through a hole in ice.
+A blanket of linked concrete tiles will wrap around the above-water portions of the island to protect against waves.
 The next winter, workers would lay a buried pipeline connecting it to shore and ultimately to the Trans-Alaska Pipeline System.
 If all goes according to plan, oil would start flowing around 2022.

 “The reason this oil has been sitting there for 30 years is it’s a marginal oilfield,” Dunn said.
 “Shell looked at it, BP looked at it originally.
 We think we’ve brought some ideas and ways to develop it that’s less expensive than some of the alternatives.”